Catterick Garrison conveyancing FAQs

 Conveyancing fees are made up of fees and disbursements.

 Conveyancing disbursements are the costs payable as part of a conveyancing transaction, paid out on your behalf, for example HM Land Registry fees and bankruptcy searches.
 Legal fees are for the work your solicitor carries out for you.

-Our conveyancing fees for buying or selling a house in Catterick Garrison are fixed, which means that what we quote is exactly what you pay
+Your conveyancing fees for buying or selling a house in Catterick Garrison are fixed, which means that what you are quoted is exactly what you pay

 Calculate the conveyancing fees for your Catterick Garrison home move